Actions and Detail Panel

-This year’s London event was attended by the Rt Hon Norman Lamb MP, who as the Chair of the West Midlands Mental Health Commission said; "I'm thrilled that 'Walking Out of Darkness' is coming to the West Midlands.
+Last year’s London event was attended by the Rt Hon Norman Lamb MP, who as the Chair of the West Midlands Combined Authority Mental Health Commission said; "I'm thrilled that 'Walking Out of Darkness' is coming to the West Midlands.
 Having taken part this year in the London event I know how positive this can be.
 Most families are touched by mental ill health in some way or other - and ours is no exception.
 We need to talk openly about the challenges people face.
 Together, we can confront the stigma of mental ill health and of suicide".

 1 in 4 people in the UK directly affected by poor mental health wellness, these two events are aimed to end the stigmas involved in seeking help when required.
-All previous events have been widely supported by the Government, Department of Health, Public Health England, NHS England, Rethink Mental Illness, London Councils plus Legal & General, several other businesses, organisations and services across the UK; 2017 is will supported by even more.
+All previous events have been widely supported by the Government, Department of Health, Public Health England, NHS England, Rethink Mental Illness, West Midlands Councils plus Legal & General, several other businesses, organisations and services across the UK; 2017 is will supported by even more.

 Register today and together with thousands of people around the country, we can inspire the end of mental illness stigma, raise mental health awareness and suicide prevention at ‘Walking Out Of Darkness’.